acetinkaya/acetinkaya/README.md

 [English](https://github.com/acetinkaya/Akademik-ve-Kariyer-Basarilar)
 * Invited Instructor – Digital Art Festival Istanbul (2025)
-  *- Atatürk Cultural Center (AKM), Istanbul (supported by the Republic of Türkiye Ministry of Culture and Tourism)
+  *- Supported by the Republic of Türkiye Ministry of Culture and Tourism, the event was held between 13–15 June 2025 at the Atatürk Cultural Center (AKM), Taksim, Istanbul.
   *- Delivered a lecture/workshop titled “From Algorithm to Inspiration: The Artistic Codes of Generative Artificial Intelligence”, exploring algorithmic creativity, generative AI models and interdisciplinary applications between engineering and digital arts.
 *  [Within the scope of the 2025 Istanbul Gelisim University Academic Performance Awards rankings](https://github.com/acetinkaya/Akademik-ve-Kariyer-Basarilar);
   *- 🏆 Ranked 2nd university-wide in the Project, Patent, and Design Category.*